Vietnam.vn - Nền tảng quảng bá Việt Nam

 Test results show that Fun-Tuning achieves a success rate of up to 82% on some versions of Gemini, a figure that surpasses the less than 30% of traditional attack methods.

 Google has confirmed that it is aware of the threat posed by Fun-Tuning, but has not yet commented on whether it will change how the tuning API works.
-The researchers also point out the defensive dilemma: removing the information that Fun-Tuning exploits from the tuning process would make the API less useful to legitimate developers.
+The team also points out the defensive dilemma: removing the information that Fun-Tuning exploits from the tuning process would make the API less useful to legitimate developers.
 Conversely, leaving it as it is would continue to be a springboard for bad actors to exploit.

 The emergence of Fun-Tuning is a clear warning that the confrontation in cyberspace has entered a new, more complex phase.
 AI is now not only a target but also a tool and weapon in the hands of malicious actors.